Homework 2: Plotting Example Data

 Generate Normalized Data

-Since the height of your patch is fixed, we want to make sure that all of the data points we plot will fit on the patch.
+Since the height of your patch is fixed, we need to ensure that all of the data points we plot will fit on the patch.
 To do that, we will normalize all of the values so that they fall between 0

 and the largest available y